OshriFatkiev/grocery-optimizer/README.md

 * `--compare-to-shfsl`       Create a grocery list from Shufersal for price comparison
 * `--city`                   Specify the city to look up available stores in
 * `--max-stores`             Limit the optimizer to the cheapest combination of up to N stores
+* `--use-found-names`        Replace input item names with the product names returned by the site
+* `--add-brand`              Append manufacturer/brand information to each item when available

 ---